 Researching on your tax obligations of selling your property in Texas involves becoming aware of the law, including knowing the tax consequences.
 You must therefore be conversant with the different tax laws in the sale of investment property so that you don’t make any blunders when determining what your proceeds and profits will be after taxes.
 Make sure before you make the final decision of selling your rental house that it’s what you want to do.

 Taxes for selling rental apartment in Texas are going to include property taxes at both the State and Federal level.
 The tax consequences will generally involve capital gains and capital losses.
 The difference between the sale amount of the rental property and the adjusted tax basis will determine capital gains.
 The tax obligations involve this area of the property tax laws and a tax rental property calculator can help you estimate this.

-How to make capital gains or capital losses when you sell?
+Capital gains or capital losses when selling

 Capital gain or capital loss is made every time a rental property is sold, unless you bought the property before 20th September 1985.
 The capital gains or losses are also made from capital improvements ever-since the acquisition date.
 Capital gains can refer to either short-term or long-term gains.
 This will help to determine what your tax obligations for selling rental property will be.

 Sometimes individuals acquire rental property and then discover it is not for them.
 They can then decide to sell the property within the year of acquisition.
 This is considered short-term and so if the rental property gets sold at a profit, it would then be taxed as short-term capital gains.
 This is normally taxed at the standard income-tax rate.